kmonline/guidelines/resources/git_workflow.md

 #### User Story task cards

-Then we pull a card to work on in `KanbanFlow`, we ignore number of it, then we create a branch with the following pattern using story branch as base:
+Then we pull a card to work on in `KanbanFlow`, we ignore its number, then we create a branch with the following pattern using story branch as base:

 * `xz-describe-what-will-be-done`